In this article we explain the following:-

 Creating an Instruction to search

-The Contractor can create an RFI/TQ by clicking on “RFI/TQ” from the red “Create New” dropdown button at the top of the page or by selecting the blue “Create New” button on the RFI/TQ module.
+The Contractor can create an RFI/TQ by clicking on “RFI/TQ” from the green “Create New” drop-down button at the top of the page or by selecting the “Create New” button on the RFI/TQ module.
 They would state the details of the RFI/TQ being asked, and when a response is ideally needed by.
-This then creates a draft which can be checked and amended as necessary (press “save” if you make any changes to the draft before sending) and if relevant an attachment can be added before using the “Communicate Notification” to submit.
+This then creates a draft which can be checked and amended as necessary (press “save” if you make any changes to the draft before sending) and if relevant an attachment can be added before using the “Communicate RFI/TQ” to submit.

 Replying to an RFI/TQ

-Project Manager can use the “reply” tab for each RFI/TQ to issue their response.
-They fill in their response and submit which then updates the register with their response.
+The Project Manager can use the “reply” tab for each RFI/TQ to issue their response.
+They fill in their response and submit which then updates the Register with their response.